 Canola N requirements are highest prior to bolting.
 N fertilizer must be in the root zone and available for uptake as crops enter their rapid growth period in the first month.

 Figure 1. shows growth stage where the flag leaf is fully expanded at Stage 8, the spike has cleared the collar at Stage 11, and kernel hard is Stage 15.

 Figure 1.
 Wheat dry matter accumulation and nitrogen uptake according to growth stage 1

 1Adapted from Aerial parts of hard red spring wheat.
 I. Dry matter distribution by plan development stage, and Aerial parts of hard red spring wheat.
 II Nitrogen and phosphorus and content by plant development stage by Armand Brauer, A.B.
 Frank, and A.L.
 Black.
 Agronomy Journal.
 79: 845-852 and 852-858.

 See wheat nutrition and fertilizer requirements – nitrogen for more information.

 Nitrogen immobilization and losses

-Soil micro-organisms can convert available plan N to organic N that is immobilized for a slow release through mineralization.
-Soil microbes compete with growing crops for N fertilizer, which may result in reduced crop growth.
+Soil micro-organisms can convert nitrate and ammonium-N (inorganic N or plant available N) to organic N, which is not plant available.
+Organic N nust be mineralized by soil micro-organisms back into inorganic N forms for plants to utilize the N. Soil microbes compete with growing crops for N fertilizer, which may result in reduced crop growth.
 Immobilization of ammonium nitrogen is slightly greater than immobilization of nitrate-nitrogen.
 Immobilization can remove between 20 to 40% of inorganic N from the soil.
 Under minimum till management, higher N immobilization in surface soil may reduce available N to crops.

 Banding N fertilizer in the soil can reduce immobilization losses.